Jorge Capitanich: Early life and education

-Capitanich (originally Kapitanić) descends from the first Montenegrins who settled in Chaco and created Colonia La Montenegrina, the biggest Montenegrin colony in South America.
-He was born in Presidencia Roque Sáenz Peña, the son of Daniel Capitanich and Mirca Popovich, who owned a small farm.
+Capitanich (originally Kapetinić) descends from the first Serb Montenegrins who settled in Chaco and created Colonia La Montenegrina, the biggest Montenegrin colony in South America.
+He was born in Presidencia Roque Sáenz Peña, the son of Daniel (Danilo) Capitanich and Milka Popovich, who owned a small farm.
 The family hails from Banjani.

 He attended the National University of the Northeast, graduating with a degree in accountancy in 1988.
 He earned a post-graduate degree in public administration from the University of Belgrano in 1991, and taught in his discipline.
 In 1999 he obtained a master's degree in Economics and Political Science at the School of Economics and Business Administration.